 Researcher Spotlight

 Research Nova Scotia is proud to support research at Nova Scotia universities, colleges, healthcare institutions and affiliated centres.
-We’re proud to highlight some of our funded work below.
+We’re proud to highlight some of the talented researchers in our provinces who are working to improve the lives of Nova Scotians.

 Dr. KYLY WHITFIELD